Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/D. Pricing and Ratings.md

 | Total_revenue |
 |-----------|
 | 151 |

+#### Analysis of Pizza Runner's Revenue with Extra Charge for Pizza Extras

+1. **Revenue Overview:**:

+   - Total Revenue with Extra Charge: $151

+2. **Impact of Extra Charge**:

+   - Introducing an additional $1 charge for pizza extras, particularly for adding cheese, resulted in a slight increase in total revenue compared to the previous scenario.

 ### 3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.